adam-dorin/rootsby-rest-api/README.md

 This project provides a simple Fastify server written in TypeScript that allows creating and running workflows powered by [Rootsby](https://www.npmjs.com/package/rootsby).

+The application is developed and tested against the current Node.js LTS (v22).

 ## Scripts

 - `npm run dev` – start the server in development using `ts-node-dev`.